 John’s recorded vision is captured in much symbolism borrowed from Hebrew history, depicting the circular fashion from the shared testaments.
 In the context of when the Revelation was written, the style of metaphors and similes are so spectacular, as are the many interpretations of when the end times are.
 His then audience at the time understood them all.
 John writes as like a First Testament scribe whose knowledge is so profound and in-depth that it only could be God inspired.

 Revelation is about four separate interrelated visions.
-He writes to seven representative churches, with only one getting a positive report.
+John writes to seven representative churches, with only one getting a positive report.
 Seven is a common number in this book with its visions called the seven-fold series of seven. (cf. Dan 9:24 footnote commentary).
 Recall that the biblical meaning of number seven is a completion.
 Revelation’s theme includes a positive sense of the future, even with its admonishments.

-Speaking of a contemplative stance of John, of him gaining more perspective later in life, I have my own version of this. while leading that after-school mentoring program mentioned earlier in this book, I had an experience.
+Speaking of this contemplative stance of John, of him gaining more perspective later in life, I have my own version of this. while leading that after-school mentoring program mentioned earlier in this book, I had an experience.
 I had upgraded my eyeglasses prescription and frame.
 One lively, young fellow in the program saw them on me and asked if I paid for them?

 “Yes, these are prescription glasses.
 You pay for them because they are made just for you.”
 I explained.

 He studied me further and said, “You a fool.
 You bought upside down glasses!”

 He was right.
 My metal frames did not completely encircle the prescribed lens.
 Instead, the glasses rested on the bottom metal frame.
 Thinking I was in control of this discussion, I gently rebuked my young friend: “Jahlil, you don’t call adults fools.”